JanDotNet/ThinkSharp.FormulaParser/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=MSBFDUU5UUQZL)
 ## Introduction

-**ThinkSharp.FormulaParser** is a simple library with fluent API for parsing and evaluating mathematical functions.
+**ThinkSharp.FormulaParser** is a simple library with fluent API for parsing and evaluating mathematical formulas.

 Mathematical functions can be parsed to a parsing tree (hereinafter called "parsing") or directly evaluated to a numeric value (hereinafter called "evaluating").